 - T-Mobile network isn't the best for coverage

-T-Mobile's no-contract plan is just over a year old and even though it doesn't offer options that are as cheap as some other no contract providers, it does offer a cheap alternative to the big company contracts.
+T-Mobile's no-contract plan is just over a year old and even though it doesn't offer options that are as cheap as some other no-contract providers, it does offer a cheap alternative to the big company contracts.
 Plus, it offers some other perks as well.

 Though it doesn't offer a limited $20 or lower plan like many no-contract providers, it does offer a competitive mid-range plan that is comparable to other no-contract services.
 With its featured plan, you get unlimited talk, text and data with 1GB of 4G LTE speeds.
 Unlike other no-contract providers, you can finance a new phone and pay for it over 24 months.
-Contract plans will charge financing fees and interest rates which inflates the monthly price.
+Contract plans will charge financing fees and interest rates which inflate the monthly price.

 T-Mobile's network doesn't have the best coverage in the industry, but their 4G LTE speeds are competitive with the fastest networks.
 Check the coverage in the areas where you live, work and travel to make sure you'll be covered where you go.

-T-Mobile is a big name in the cell phone industry that is also great alternative to high priced contracts.
+T-Mobile is a big name in the cell phone industry that is also a great alternative to high priced contracts.
 T-Mobile's competitive network speeds offer a high performance if you are in an area that it covers.
-They're plans can allow you to save considerably if you switch from a contract.
+Their plans can allow you to save considerably if you switch from a contract.

-Virgin Mobile No Contract Phones Review
+Virgin Mobile No Contract Phone Plans

 - Competitive Prices